ansys/pymechanical/doc/source/architecture.rst

 Remote method invocation
 ------------------------

 In the 1990s, OOP exploded in popularity.
 With it, came a very tempting idea.
 OOP allows programmers to provide abstractions on top of data in their code.
-It was thought that even the difference between RPC calls and calls made in a program's addresss space could be abstracted.
+It was thought that even the difference between RPC calls and calls made in a program's address space could be abstracted.
 The user of the library does not need to know whether an object exists remotely or locally, the call can just be made in the same way, and to scale the system to be distributed over a network, some middleware would be responsible for load-balancing and allocating these objects remotely.

-This technique is known as Rmeote Method Invocation (RMI).
+This technique is known as Remote Method Invocation (RMI).
 RMI was widely implemented, using CORBA, DCOM, Remoting (.NET), and Java RMI.
 However, this approach has fallen out of favor with the rise of the internet, as it was observed that this paradigm does not scale.
 As a practical example, recent